De Boer’s in seventh heaven at Farnborough

 Structures offered to clients come in all shapes and sizes, with more than 80 different types available for hire.
 De Boer has also provided semi-permanent solutions, for example through the creation of temporary warehousing and short-term retail and food production operations.
 It can also provide structures at short notice anywhere in Europe, which means the group plays a key role in emergency relief projects.

 Each year De Boer’s innovative designers come up with new and dynamic styles to shape and mould the industry.
 Recent innovations have seen the introduction of the futuristic, circular Panorama structure and the arch-roofed Emperor double-decker, both of which are back at Farnborough this year following successful debuts during the 2006 airshow.

-- Schalke zu Gast in Dortmund
+- Aufbruchstimmung in Dortmund

 - De Boer España, colaborando con la cultura y la tradición en las ferias de Getxo